grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ## Adding Some Depth
 One thing about the current version of the game is that it is difficult to distinguish between different walls.
-Especially at a distance, walls seem to fade into eachother and it's hard to tell them apart.
+Especially at a distance, walls seem to fade into each other and it's hard to tell them apart.

 {{< figure src="nodepth.png" position="center" caption="The walls here aren't very obvious." >}}

-In real life we can distinguish walls apart by their shadows.
+In real life, we can distinguish walls apart by their shadows.
 We can try to emulate this in the game by coloring walls differently based on their orientation.
 Luckily for us, we already know which walls are "east/west facing" and which are "north/south facing" because of what axis our rays intersected with them!
 Knowing this, it's fairly easy to assign colors to walls.

 WASM-4 has a very unique way of setting which color its functions use: we have to modify some more memory!
-Every time a draw function is called in WASM-4 it decides what color to use based off an index in a bit of memory called `DRAW_COLORS`.
+Every time a draw function is called in WASM-4 it decides what color to use based on an index in a bit of memory called `DRAW_COLORS`.
+WASM-4 makes setting `DRAW_COLORS` easy, we can set it by using simple hex notation.

-Lets add `DRAW_COLORS` next to `GAMEPAD1` at the top of our file:
+Let's add `DRAW_COLORS` next to `GAMEPAD1` at the top of our file:
 ```rust
 const DRAW_COLORS: *mut u16 = 0x14 as *mut u16;
 const GAMEPAD1: *const u8 = 0x16 as *const u8;
 ```

-Now, in `State::get_view`, we can rewrite it to pass along if the wall should be drawn "with a shadow" or not.
+Now, in `State::get_view`, we can rewrite it to pass along if the wall should be drawn "with a shadow" or not:
 ```rust
 impl State {
     /// Returns 160 wall heights and their "color" from the player's perspective.